AI & Agents

 Can I use Fastio with other agent frameworks?

 Yes.
 Fastio is framework-agnostic.
-It offers a standard REST API and an official Model Context Protocol (MCP) server, making it compatible with LangChain, AutoGen, CrewAI, BabyAGI, and any other framework that supports HTTP requests or MCP tools.
+The official Model Context Protocol (MCP) server at https://mcp.fast.io/mcp is the usual way to connect agents.
+A REST API is also available for non-agent clients.
+That combination works with LangChain, AutoGen, CrewAI, BabyAGI, SuperAGI, and any other framework that can send HTTP or MCP tool calls.

 How do I handle file name conflicts?